ManagedKube/kubernetes-ops/docs/the-easier-way.md

 The following paths all starts from the root of this repository.

 ## Terraform environment \_env_defaults file
-This file holds default values about this environment.
+This file hold default values about this environment.
 We are adding in the VPC ID here because there will be subsequent Terraforms that will use this ID and place itself into this VPC.